kaylajanos/STT4870/Git/GitOne.md

 ## Windows users

-Once the downloaded is complete, right click on the downloaded file to install it as administrator.
+Once the download is complete, right click on the downloaded file to install it as an administrator.
 Use the default options at each step of the installation if you are unsure what you are doing.
 When the installation arrives at the screen adjusting your PATH environment, click in the circle to the left of **Run Git from the Windows Command Prompt**.

 ## Initial Setup